This scheme was previously known as the Five Year Overseas Trained Doctors Scheme.

 About the initiative

-The scheme offers incentives to International Medical Graduates (IMG) and foreign graduates of an accredited medical school (FGAMS) who are subject to the section 19AB of the Health Insurance Act 1973 (the Act) to work in areas of greatest need including:
+The scheme offers incentives to International Medical Graduates (IMG) and foreign graduates of an accredited medical school (FGAMS) who are subject to the section 19AB of the Health Insurance Act 1973 (the Act) and required to work in areas of greatest need.
+Incentives include:

-- gives them valuable general practice experience in a rural setting
+- provides them valuable general practice experience in a rural setting

-- reduces the time they must work in or Distribution Priority Area (DPA) under their 10-year moratorium.
+- reduces the time they must work in a Distribution Priority Area (DPA) under their 10-year moratorium.